Exploring the Eye of the Sahara: A Journey to the Richat Structure

 Navigating the Sahara

-For exploring the Eye of the Sahara, you need to dirve through the Dunes and once you get out of Oudane, there are no roads marked or paved.
+For exploring the Eye of the Sahara, you need to drive through the Dunes and once you get out of Oudane, there are no roads marked or paved.
 So only locals know the routes very well and also you can get your car stuck on the sand very easily

 Eye of the Sahara, Mauritania